mDIS For Developers (ICDP internal)

 files opened from your local directory.
 These are text files written in Markdown.
 The .md

-files are human readable.
+files are human-readable.

 , and inside the repository's directory, run vuepress build